 Build Upon the Post-COVID Telehealth Boom with At-Home Diagnostics

+While telehealth has been widely available for decades, the COVID-19 pandemic prompted a huge surge in virtual care use.
+Yet telehealth is limited in scope by in-person lab testing.
+70% of today’s medical decisions depend on laboratory test results, and the future of virtual care depends upon providers’ ability to merge remote diagnostics with virtual care and telehealth services.
 Companies that use telehealth can launch at-home diagnostics to create a full remote care cycle where patients and users collect samples at home.
 The samples are mailed to labs and those results are reviewed by providers, who prescribe additional follow up care.
 At-home self-testing can screen for infectious diseases, fertility markers, allergies, cancers, comprehensive metabolic panels, and more.
-Telehealth is popular with patients, providers, and even insurance companies.
-It can test for everything from HIV to cancer.
+Telehealth is popular with patients, providers, and even insurance companies, and has prompted a telehealth boom.

 Telehealth during COVID-19